Acoustic Or Electronic Piano: Which Is Best?

 Is an acoustic or electronic piano the best choice for you?
 Many people are daunted by purchasing such a large and usually expensive item.
 One strategy might be to purchase an inexpensive electronic keyboard (under $100) to see if your child has interest.
 If that is successful, go on to explore purchasing an acoustic piano.

-Most Kids Accept A Little Keyboard
+Most Kids Accept Smaller Keyboards

 A keyboard is adequate at first because initially a child is simply learning geography.
 Kids start by finding where the landmark keys are, which way is up, where are the black keys, etc. Since these factors are the same on both an acoustic or electronic instrument, the child will learn the basics just as well on an electronic keyboard.

 Advanced Kids Need A Real Instrument

 I don't know why, but advanced children can tell that the keyboard is just a toy.
 Eventually they realize that it is just a plastic machine.
 The main differences between acoustic and electronic instruments are the sound and the feel in your fingers.